 Back to index of guitar tablature pages by Donald Sauter.

-(This article was originally written for the March 2002 edition of the Washington Guitar Society newsletter.
+(This web page originally appeared as an article in the Washington Guitar Society newsletter No. 59, March 2002.
 That's Washington D.C.
-This web page appeared for years with the Minuetto presented only in tablature.
-The image of the music was added in Feb 2011.)
+This web page appeared for years with the Minuetto presented only in my ASCII tablature.
+The image of the music was added in February 2011, and the pdf in November 2019.)

 The premiere of Falstaff was in Milan on February 9 1893.
 It's interesting to note that the copyright date of the guitar arrangement is the same year as the first North American performance of the opera, in New York in 1895.
 I wonder if Ms. Luigi saw it in either city.
 I can't tell you anything about her except that four other pieces by her in my collection are original compositions, and that her name appears as "Amelie" on pieces published in 1895, and as "Amelia" in 1897.